 In 1981 Chris and Lynne began to invite friends, co-workers and patients to weekly gatherings.
 The intention was to explore the effect of love, of communion, on health.
 Over time a process evolved which further motivated them to explore the effects of coherent vibrational fields of attention on group consciousness.

 Within the first year, weekend gatherings began to happen and soon were scheduled every six weeks.
 By 1984 a support community evolved, retreats were refined.
 In 1986 Three Mountain Foundation was established as a registered Society and a Board of Trustees elected.
 Extended conferences were developed; participants would stay at the Mündels’ home for 2 to 8 days sleeping in tents on the lawn or with foamies and sleeping bags on the floor of the house.
-These weekly gatherings and extended retreats have continued uninterrupted into the present.
+These weekly gatherings and extended retreats continued uninterrupted until 2019 – 2022.
+We are happy we can now continue the work.

 Around 1999 Lynne and Chris realized their relationship was changing and they dissolved their marriage contract, remaining friends and relating with their four children.
 Chris is now in the Okanagan while Lynne is still living at the original home which serves still as the Three Mountain gathering place and sanctuary.